AlexandrosPanag/My_Espressif_Projects/ESP32-C3-DevKitC-02/LCD/README.md

 LCD INITIALIZATION
 ----------------------------------------------

-A program to initialize your ESP32C3-DevKitC-02 with your LCD 16X2 addresses
+A program to initialize your ESP32C3-DevKitC-02 with your LCD 16X2 addresses (SPI_CONNECTION !)

 LCD_DHT11